-There are many reasons why buying pre-owned is a great idea.
-Not only can it save you a lot of money, but it’s environmentally-friendly, too.
+There are many reasons why buying a pre-owned designer bag is a great idea.
+Not only can it save you a lot of money, but it’s environmentally friendly, too.
 (The fashion industry’s carbon footprint is larger than the airline industry’s and accounts for 8% of global climate impact!)

 However, it's key to make sure you are purchasing authentic luxury purses from reputable sellers (i.e. not get scammed).
 As a former owner of a massive designer bag collection, I have a lot of experience dealing with both buying and selling pre-owned handbags.

 Fortunately, there are steps you can take to protect your wallet, as well as your personal safety.

 1. Compare pre-owned designer bag prices across reputable sellers and platforms

 If you are buying pre-owned, then you want to get a handbag in the best condition and at the best price.
 You'll also most likely want to be able to buy your pre-owned designer handbags for cheap.
 And that means spending some time looking to see what's out there for sale.

 Compare prices across various platforms like Fashionphile, The Real Real, Tradesy, eBay, Poshmark, etc. Once you've found contending bags, look at them closely to determine which one you like best and what price works best for you.